What to do When you’ve Been Affected by Crime

 If you decide that you really don’t want to speak to the police, then that’s absolutely fine.
 You should never be forced into doing something that doesn’t feel comfortable.
 All that we ask is that you make sure you speak to someone.
 Be it us, your parents (or other family members), or a teacher.

-If you choose to talk to us then we will work with you, using various methods, such as face-to-face and online work, that will empower you to move forward from your experience.
+If you choose to talk to us then we will work with you, using various methods, such as face-to-face and online work, that will empower you to move forward from your experience of becoming a victim of crime.